Joey Lauren Adams (b. 1968)

 Jim “Moose” Brown (b.
 1973)

 - Born in Sparkman, Jim Ed's hits include "I Heard From a Memory," "Regular on My Mind," and "Pop-a-Top."
 He originally performed with his sisters, Maxine and Bonnie, to form The Browns.
 Some of their hits include "Scarlet Ribbons," "The Old Lamplighter," and "The Three Bells."
+They were inducted into the Country Music Hall of Fame in 2015.
 Member of the Arkansas Entertainers Hall of Fame.